APN20112008/MULTI-CLASS-CLASSIFICATION-using-BERT/README.md

 ![image](https://user-images.githubusercontent.com/80392139/151307854-fa9d9844-9842-4880-ac18-1a248049dcee.png)
 - Special symbols, images and diagrams won't get captured properly and also because the model is a text processing mode, I didn't capture the effect of diagrams and images.
   - Examples of what I defined as noisy data from the text :<br/>"x","singlestring","12.12","2","22333231","multiple words string to check if its not getting captured as noise by the RegEx","2am","Chapter 2", "5 2", "A =","b==","������","= 3·5−**2·61·5−2·4 = 3\n−3 = −1"
-  - **Regex module** : [^2]
-- Found RegEx patterns to find each of these cases separately and then combined all of them as a single RegEx using | :
+- Found RegEx[^2] patterns to find each of these cases separately and then combined all of them as a single RegEx using | :
 ` p2= r'^\d*$|^\d+\s?\d+$|^.\w$|^\w?\s?=+|^[a-zA-Z](?!\w)|^�*$|^\d*\.\d*$' `
 - **cleanText(text, pat)**:
   - **text** : whole page as a string ; **pat** : RegEx to clean the text